NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 <img src="https://user-images.githubusercontent.com/43679669/109860663-6af86100-7c2c-11eb-88f3-0aac14d256a8.gif" width=50% height=50%>

-- Resolve the issue with the Health Probes
+- Resolve the issue with the Health Probes:

 > &#8505; We can see in the traffic logs that the health probes are being received.
 So we know they are being permitted by the AWS Security Group.
 They are being permitted by catch-all security policy but there is no return traffic (Notice 0 Bytes Received in the traffic logs).
 This indicates the VM-Series dataplane interface is not listening